finbourne/lusid-sdk-python/sdk/docs/PortfoliosApi.md

 Get portfolio properties

-List all the properties of a portfolio.
+List all the properties of a particular portfolio.

 ### Example